linnykoleh/Spring/Notes.md

 - Configuration class annotate with `@EnableGlobalMethodSecurity(jsr250Enabled  =  true)`
 - The `@RolesAllowed` annotation has its origin in the JSR-250 Java security standard.
 This annotation is more limited than the `@PreAuthorize` annotation in that it only supports role-based security.
+- The `@RolesAllowed` annotation with which method security can be configured either on individual methods or on class level.

 ```java
 @Configuration
 @EnableWebSecurity